Mother, entrepreneur, eco-feminist, somatic therapist, solutionary …

 MISSION STATEMENT

-Helping people build awareness and capacity, practice resilience, and center equity so we can transform the world.
+Helping people build attention and capacity, practice resilience, and center equity so we can transform the world.

 WORK WITH LAURA

-My ideal clients are leaders — specifically including women, femmes, mothers — who are interested in the body as an ecology that has innate medicine, and those interested in liberation and embodied joy.
+My ideal clients are leaders — including women, femmes, mothers — who are interested in the body as an ecology that has innate medicine that you can tap into with specific practices, and any person, organization or team interested in centering liberation and embodied joy.